 As state news channels included the interview in bulletin after bulletin, and it was featured in a report on the country’s main Sunday night news show, the boy, identified as Hassan Diab, was described as a crucial witness because he was first seen being doused with water in video recorded by an opposition activist in the rebel-stronghold of Douma just after the suspected chlorine gas attack there on the night of April 7.

-Poddubnyy’s report was promoted by Russian diplomats, remixed for international broadcast on the Kremlin-financed Russia Today channels, and injected into social networks via In the Now, a government-owned account stripped of all Russian branding.
+Poddubnyy’s report was promoted by Russian diplomats, remixed for international broadcast on the Kremlin-financed Russia Today channels, and injected into social networks via In the Now, a government-owned social media news outlet that produces reports and commentaries with no indication that it is funded by the Russian state.

 Russian MFA Spokesperson #Zakharova: If anyone should be the main speaker at the UN Security Council it's the 11yo Syrian boy Hassan Diab and his family.
 They should tell the UNSC all about the #WhiteHelmets, how they stage their fakes.
 I wonder if US would grant them visas… pic.twitter.com/Ua1F4gBcy9